pdcherry/cherry-cv-public/Patrick-Cherry-resume.html.md

 Current - Sep 2024

+- Ideated, coded, and validated patented method for tumor fraction estimation from plasma aneuploidy data using Gaussian mixture models (`mclust`), custom model selection metric, and custom consensus logic.
 - Designed and implemented multiplexed amplicon NGS assay with `Bioconductor` NCBI tools and `primer3` primer selection; generated 500+ automated ddPCR designs with pipeline in `snakemake` using `s3` database of variant data.
+- Wrote custom Nextflow pipeline for RNA-seq data analysis with automated quality control reporting.
 - Informed key product decisions with analyses using PostgreSQL and s3 data sources and linear mixed-effects modeling
-- Circulated internal research reports on Notion written in Quarto notebooks with reproducible Python and R code.
+- Influenced leadership with internal research reports on Notion written in Quarto with reproducible Python and R code.
+- Hired four Research Associates; managed the Statistics interview and collaborated in Roundtable hiring decisions.